Factbox: Airlines ground flights, count mounting costs of the coronavirus shock

 FINNAIR (FIA1S.HE)

-On March 17, Finnair said it would cancel most of its flights until the end of June as it starts transitioning to a limited network.
+On March 17, Finnair said it would cancel most of its flights until the end of June as it started transitioning to a limited network.

 IAG (ICAG.L)